 Koinly and CoinTracker are the two crypto tax tools most people end up deciding between, and the honest answer to “which is better” is that it depends on what your crypto activity actually looks like.
-As a CPA firm that has cleaned up reports from both, we can tell you where each one shines and where each one needs a human.
+As a crypto tax specialist team that has cleaned up reports from both, we can tell you where each one shines and where each one needs a human.

 Here is the short version: Koinly tends to win for active, multi-chain, DeFi-heavy traders, and CoinTracker tends to win for cleaner portfolios that live mostly on major US exchanges.
 Below is the full breakdown.